-NuCana’s most advanced ProTide is comprised of a “pre-activated” nucleotide analog (gemcitabine monophosphate) and a protective phosphoramidate moiety (a specific aryl, ester and amino acid grouping).
-This ProTide is comprised of gemcitabine, a phosphate group and a specific combination of aryl, ester and amino acid, also referred to as the phosphoramidate moiety.
+NuCana’s most advanced ProTide is comprised of a “pre-activated” nucleotide analog (gemcitabine monophosphate) and a protective phosphoramidate moiety, which is a specific combination of an aryl, ester and amino acid grouping.

 This chemical structure profoundly changes the dynamic properties of the molecule, enabling Acelarin to enter the cancer cell independent of membrane transporters and protecting it from both extracellular and intracellular degradation.

 Once Acelarin has entered the cancer cell, the moiety is optimally cleaved off, resulting in “deprotection” and the release of an activated, phosphorylated form of gemcitabine, dFdCMP.
 Accordingly, the activating enzyme, dCK, which drives the rate-limiting phosphorylation of gemcitabine, is no longer required and the cancer cells’ deficiency of dCK does not result in resistance to Acelarin, as it does with gemcitabine.
 The activated nucleotide analog, dFdCMP, is then rapidly converted to the diphosphate, dFdCDP, and then to the key anti-cancer triphosphate metabolite, dFdCTP.
 As a result, Acelarin achieves much higher intracellular levels of dFdCTP inside the patients’ cells than gemcitabine.